AdSegura/crypto-busboy/README.md

 ```

 ### AB Stress Upload Tests
+You need to have installed **AB - Apache HTTP server benchmarking tool**

 For test uploads with [AB](https://httpd.apache.org/docs/2.4/programs/ab.html)
 we need to base64 encode the file we are uploading,
 so instead of a binary stream we have a base64 data stream at the server.